egel-lang/egel-lang.github.io/index.md

 Internally, combinators are represented as referenced counted C++ objects and there is no garbage collector for light-weight seamless integration with C/C++.
-Also, the interpreter is stackless to later allow for massive concurrency.
+Also, the interpreter is stackless to later allow for concurrency.

-Definitions are translated to bytecode in a small instructionset for optimal portability.
+Definitions are translated to bytecode in a small instructionset for portability.

 The interpreter is being developed at the moment and is in a pre-release stage.
-It can only symbolically evaluate at the moment (which is half of the work, of course.)
+It can only symbolically evaluate at the moment (which is most of the work, of course.)

 ## Roadmap and mobile code